how many american citizens don't have id how many american citizens don't have id

 The Importance of Having ID

 Identification (ID) enables citizens to access essential services and resources.
-Valid ID is often a prerequisite for voting.
+A valid ID is often a prerequisite for voting.
 For instance, many states require an ID at the polling stations, making it crucial for democratic participation.
 Employment opportunities also necessitate valid identification.
 Potential employers require ID for background checks and employment verification.
 Without it, securing a job becomes challenging.

 ID allows access to banking services.
 Banks require identification for account opening, loan applications, and other financial services.
 Without an ID, individuals remain financially excluded.
 For healthcare, ID is indispensable.
 Medical facilities need identification for insurance claims and patient records.
 It’s especially important for accessing government benefits like Medicaid or Medicare.